 If you have symptoms of an STD or if you have reason to suspect you have been exposed, here's what you do to get tested:

-Call (570) 387-0236 for an appointment at any of our locations.
+Call (570) 387-0236 for an appointment.
 The receptionist will do her best to schedule a convenient appointment as quickly as possible.
 You can be seen during the day or evening though we do not at this time have weekend hours.
 Men will need to give a urine specimen when they arrive, so it is important that you not go to the bathroom for several hours before your appointment

 WHEN YOU ARRIVE: You will be seen only by the clinician who will do your testing.
 She will assess your risk of exposure, determine which diseases you need to be tested for, and help you determine a plan to reduce your risks.
 Then she will do the testing.